boydmeredith/jbreda_kilosort/README.md

 **8.** Run `kilosort_preprocess_to_sort.sh` to preprocess .bin files before kilosort

 **Function highlights:**
-- 1. takes given input_folder and repo name and passes them into `kilosort_preprocess_forcluster_wrapper.m`
+- 1. takes given `input_path` and `repo_path` and passes them into `kilosort_preprocess_forcluster_wrapper.m`
   - a. this function adds appropriate matlab paths and then calls `kilosort_preprocess_forcluster.m`
 - 2. `kilosort_preprocess_forcluster.m,`
-  - a. iterates over each .bin file in a directory (input_folder), applies a butterworth  highpass filter and then creates a mask for large amplitude noise and zeros it out
+  - a. iterates over each .bin file in a directory (`input_path`), applies a butterworth  highpass filter and then creates a mask for large amplitude noise and zeros it out
   - b. for each .bin file, creates a directory with its name and puts preprocessed file in it
   - c. see `kilosort_preprocess.m` for more information on input arguments & adjustments that can be made

 **Steps to run (condensed version of steps 5-7 above)**
-- In the `binfilesforkilsort2_jobid` directory created in step 7 OR in any directory with .bin files you want to process, clone the repo.
-NOTE: this path is also your `input_folder`
--  *TODO make this less redundant*
+- If you've cloned this repo locally already, find its path & skip this step.
+If you have not, clone the github repo to your local machine.
+It is likely easiest to clone it to your `input_path` where the .bin files to be processed are.

 ```
-cd /jukebox/scratch/*your folder*/ephys/*folder with raw data*/binfilesforkilosort2_jobid
+cd /jukebox/scratch/*your folder*/ephys/*folder with raw data*/*input_folder*
 git clone https://github.com/jess-breda/Brody_Lab_Ephys
 ```

-- Open `kilosort_preprocess_to_sort.sh` & edit input folder such that it is the directory containing .bin files to process.
+- Open `kilosort_preprocess_to_sort.sh` & edit `input_path` such that it is the directory containing .bin files to process.
+Edit the `repo_path` so that it points to this repo.
 Additionally, adjust paths in the header for job output/errors & email for job updates.

 - Run
 ```
-cd /jukebox/scratch/*your folder*/ephys/*folder with raw data*/binfilesforkilosort2_jobid/Brody_Lab_Ephys
+cd path/to/this/repo
-sbatch ./kilosort_preprocess_to_sort.sh
+sbatch kilosort_preprocess_to_sort.sh
 ```

 **9.** Go to step ? in local step by step and run `main_kilosort_fx` & onward